Unlocking Positive Transfer in Incrementally Learning Surgical Instruments: A Self-reflection Hierarchical Prompt Framework¶

 Loss & Training¶

-- Initial episode: Adapters, decoder, all class segmentation heads, and all three prompt partitions are trained.
+- Initial Episode: Train adapters, decoders, all segmentation heads, and all three prompt layers.

-- Subsequent episodes: Old-class segmentation heads are frozen; for new classes, only \(P_{ID}^c\) and the corresponding head are trained.
+- Subsequent Episodes: Keep segmentation heads of old classes frozen; for new classes, only train the

-The authors validate on both DeepLabv3+ and SAM, demonstrating that the method is not specific to foundation models but represents a more general strategy for prompt organization and updating.
+The authors validate this on both DeepLabv3+ and SAM backbones, demonstrating that the method is not just effective for foundation models but is a general strategy for prompt organization and updates.

 Key Experimental Results¶